aglantzrbc/cryptoclustering/README.md

 _**Question 2:**_ What is the total explained variance of the three principal components?

-_**Answer:**_ The total explained variance of the dataset when all dimensional variance is reduced to three principal components is _0.37005408 + 0.32322221 + 0.19115222_ = **0.88442851**, or just over 88%.
+_**Answer:**_ The total explained variance of the dataset when all dimensional variance is reduced to three principal components is _0.3719856 + 0.34700813 + 0.17603793_ = **0.89503166**, or almost 90%.
 In other words, _even after PCA reduces dimensionality, it still captures a large amount of the original dataset's variance._

 - **Find the Best Value for k Using the PCA Data**